psolin/pymkup/README.md

 ## About

 This is a reverse-engineered unofficial API for accessing data generated in Bluebeam Revu authored PDFs.
-Once a PDF is loaded, it can be scraped for some information.
-This is in very early development, and is being developed independently.
+Once a file is loaded, it can be scraped for some information.

 ## Installation